cvxpy/cvxpy/doc/source/install/index.rst

 Windows
 -------

-CVXPY supports both Python 2 and Python 3 on OS X and Linux.
-We recommend using Anaconda for installation, as we find that most users prefer to let Anaconda manage dependencies and environments for them.
-If you are comfortable with managing your own environment, you can instead install CVXPY with :ref:`pip <pip-installation>`.
+CVXPY supports Python 2 (with Anaconda and pip) and Python 3 (with pip) on Windows.
+We recommend using
+Anaconda for installation, as we find that most users prefer to let Anaconda manage dependencies and environments for them.
+If you are comfortable with managing your own environment or need Python 3, you can instead install CVXPY with :ref:`pip <pip-installation>`.

 1. Download and install the `latest version of Anaconda <https://www.continuum.io/downloads>`_.